The bulletin board for America's public schools. Parents, teachers, students, and staff. One community per school.

 How many high schools are in Rusk County?

-Rusk County, Wisconsin has 3 public high schools, along with 3 middle schools and 3 elementary schools.
+Rusk County, Wisconsin has 3 public high schools, serving approximately 500 students.

 What is the largest school district in Rusk County?